Ireland’s best mortgage lenders

 EBS

-EBS aims to help as many people as possible own their own home.
-As well as offering mainstream mortgages, it also offers self build mortgages if you’re building your own home.
-EBS has Mortgage Masters located in communities across Ireland that can offer expert help to first time buyers, movers and switchers.
-You can book a call or meeting at your local office to get started.
+As well as mainstream mortgages, EBS offers self build mortgages for buyers building their own home.
+Their Mortgage Masters branches are located in communities across Ireland, and offer expert help for first time buyers, movers and switchers.
+Simply book a call or meeting at your local office to get started.

 Finance Ireland

-Finance Ireland is privately owned and uses a nationwide panel of mortgage brokers who assess each mortgage application on its own merit.
-There’s no credit scoring and they can offer greater flexibility than other lenders if you’re self employed, have previous credit issues, or are looking to refinance or buy an investment property.
+Finance Ireland is privately owned and uses a nationwide panel of mortgage brokers who will guide you through every aspect of your application.
+With a range of fixed and variable rates available, they offer greater flexibility than other lenders if you’re self employed, have previous credit issues, or are looking to refinance or buy an investment property.

 Haven